-To complement the Quality Protocol on the Production of Aggregates from Inert Waste, WRAP has published two sets of checklists and guidance documents.
-These documents help those producing and procuring recycled aggregates to ensure compliance with the existing Quality Protocol for Aggregates.
+To complement the first version of the Quality Protocol on the Production of Aggregates from Inert Waste, WRAP published two sets of checklists and guidance documents.
+These documents helped those producing and procuring recycled aggregates to ensure compliance with the Quality Protocol for Aggregates.

 Zero Waste Scotland Directory

 Zero Waste Scotland have produced a directory of recycled aggregate producers which comply with the existing Quality Protocol for Aggregates.
 Producers are evaluated using the checklists before being accepted into the directory.

 The new version of the aggregates Quality Protocol is not approved for use in Scotland and the existing version will continue to apply and should be used in the context of SEPA’s guidance on recycled aggregates.